Paradise Worldwide wants to help Gen AI platforms become licensed - and get rightsholders paid in the process - Music Business Worldwide

 Berlin-based independent music distributor Paradise Worldwide wants to change that – and it believes that monetizing AI training data will become an important revenue stream for independent artists and songwriters.

-The company, led by founder and MD Ralph Boge, advocates for simplifying access to legal, rights-cleared training data and models to ensure that ethical AI music generation platforms are copyright law compliant.
+The company, led by founder and MD Ralph Boege, advocates for simplifying access to legal, rights-cleared training data and models to ensure that ethical AI music generation platforms are copyright law compliant.

 Paradise started as a distributor and services company for independent artists and labels in 2009.
 It has since added publishing administration to its services, including direct negotiations with collecting societies and DSPs.
 It also collects Neighboring Rights income worldwide and promotes content on DSPs via its in-house agency.